GenPage/ServerCore/README.rst

 Issues
 ------
-Track and submit issues and bugs on the [Issues page](https://github.com/GenPage/ServerCore/issues).
+Track and submit issues and bugs on the `Issues page <https://github.com/GenPage/ServerCore/issues>`_.